ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Basic String Operations.md

 If you just have one number in the brackets, it will give you the single character at that index.
 If you leave out the first number but keep the colon, it will give you a slice from the start to the number you left in.
 If you leave out the second number, if will give you a slice from the first number to the end.

 You can even put negative numbers inside the brackets.
 They are an easy way of starting at the end of the string instead of the beginning.
 This way, -3 means "3rd character from the end".

+    print astring[3:7:2]

+This prints the characters of string from 3 to 7 skipping one character.
+This is extended slice syntax.
+The general form is [begin:end:step].

+    print astring[3:7]
+    print astring[3:7:1]

+Note that both of them produce same output

+There is no function like strrev in C to reverse a string.
+But with the above mentioned type of slice syntax you can easily reverse a string like this

+    print astring[::-1]

+This

     print astring.upper()
     print astring.lower()